You are here

 Culture, leisure and activities in the city

-From week 24 you will gradually again have access to the muncipality's sports facilities.
+Access to the muncipality's sports facilities is possible again.
 We recommend that you get information concerning specific sports facilities on their individual websites, since the reopening and rules may vary from facility to facility.

 Before you can find information for assocations here.
 That information has now been moved to a seperate article, which you can access in the right corner or by clicking here.